The Revelation of Jesus Christ:

 ex libris—thoughts about Jesus & his relationship to the kingdom of heaven

 In Jesus of Nazareth: What He Wanted, Who He Was, Gerhard Lohfink looks at Scripture to uncover truths about Jesus.
-A German priest, theologian, and prolific Catholic author, Lohfink uses his knowledge of theology and language to discuss the meaning of the phrase “kingdom of heaven,” a common translation that can be traced to Martin Luther.
+A German priest and theologian, Lohfink uses his knowledge of theology and language to discuss the meaning of “kingdom of heaven,” a common translation that can be traced to Martin Luther.
 Lohfink explains why he prefers to translate the same phrase as “reign of God,” and he argues that in the Gospel According to Mark 1:15, “Jesus is not just talking about the reign of God.
 He is announcing it.”
-Visit ex libris—main bookshelf to read an excerpt from Lohfink’s work, which highlights the immediacy of the reign of God and its centrality in Jesus’ life and work.
+You can visit ex libris—main bookshelf to read an excerpt from Lohfink’s work, which highlights the centrality of the reign of God in Jesus’ life and work.

 WHAT DO YOU THINK about buying gold from Jesus?